Self Care for Caregivers

 Zentangle Drawing Meditation

-For those of us who’ve survived trauma, connecting to the present moment can often feel difficult.
-Zentangle- a doodling mediation- invites us to connect with our breath, focus on the physical action of drawing, and find our way back into the body and the current moment.
-This is a simple self care activity that can be done any time you are feeling activated to help find and root in peace.
+Connecting to the present moment can feel difficult.
+Zentangle invites us to connect with our breath, focus on the physical action of drawing, and find our way back into the body and the current moment.
+This is a simple self care activity that can be done any time to help find and root in peace.

 Our memories can make a single moment stick with us.
 While we can’t control what triggers us, we can try to control how we respond to those triggers in the here and now.
 Try this activity to help you reframe your response to negative memories and challenge your expectations of what will happen.
 All you need is a pen and paper.